 If you cannot use a network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost sharing.
 If you cannot use a network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
 Please see Chapter 5, Section 2.5 for more information.

 SECTION 4 What if you are billed directly for the full cost of your services?

-Section 4.1 You can ask us to pay our share of the cost of covered services
+Section 4.1 You can ask us to pay for covered services